VasiliuAdelin/bugzilla-app/readme.md

-for the moment we hav nuffing
+# Diagram for the application and DB